Available in Classic and VPC

 Q. How are accounts and sub accounts different?

 - An email address registered to use NAVER Cloud Platform is called "account."
 Account has your personal information and payment information, and can use all the services of NAVER Cloud Platform.
-In this guide, the term "main account" is also used for distinction from sub accounts.
+In this guide, the term "main account" is also used for distinction from sub account.

 - A "sub account" is an account that serves as an auxiliary role in sharing and managing resources of the main account.
 You can use services within the permissions granted to the sub account.
 If a sub account is granted the permission of "NCP_SERVER_MANAGER," then it can use all features of Server.
 All details of that sub account's task can be viewed in Cloud Activity Tracer.